Vet Tech Schools in Georgia (GA)

 Applicants must have completed 40 documented hours of volunteer service in a veterinary hospital.
 Courses include general requirements in fine arts, mathematics, and behavioral sciences and core courses such as veterinary clinical pathology; pharmacology for veterinary technicians; veterinary practice management; veterinary anesthesiology and surgical procedures; and others.

 In addition, students complete clinical internships in various counties throughout Georgia.
-From 2020 to 2023, 79 percent of its graduates passed the VTNE on the first attempt.
+From 2020 to 2023, 79 percent of its graduates passed the VTNE on the first attempt, in line with the national average of 70.31 percent.

 • Location: Statesboro, GA